Pragmatic Organization Dynamic Display (PODD)

 - Effects of Interventions That Include Aided Augmentative and Alternative Communication Input on the Communication of Individuals With Complex Communication Needs: A Meta-Analysis

-Individuals who have attended a two-day introductory training and own the PODD software may purchase PODD books from Alt+Shift.
-Individuals who have attended the one-day Alternative Access PODD training may also purchase from select eye gaze and partner assisted visual scanning books.
+- Individuals who have attended an Alternative Access PODD training may also purchase from select eye gaze and partner assisted visual scanning books.
 Additional selections will be released as they are available.

-Software for creating and customizing PODD books involving alternative access methods (e.g., eye gaze, partner assisted visual scanning) is not yet available in the US; however, interested individuals or ISDs can purchase an international copy (i.e., on A4 paper, with international vocabulary) through the Cerebral Palsy Education Centre (CPEC) or Spectronics websites.
+- Alternative Access Templates are not yet available in the US; however, interested individuals or ISDs can purchase an international copy (i.e., formatted for A4 paper with international vocabulary) through the Cerebral Palsy Education Centre (CPEC) or Spectronics websites.
+(Note: One page Alternative Access PODD communication books printed through Alt+Shift have been reformatted to letter-sized paper)